GsDevKit/GsDevKit_home/docs/installation/configureOS.md

   sudo ln -f -s /usr/lib/i386-lin-gnu/libstdc++.so.6 /usr/lib/i386-linux-gnu/libstdc++.so
 ```

+##Configure Mac for Client and Server
+See Installation on a single desktop

+##Configurations With Client And Server on separate nodes

-##Configure Linux Server for Server
+###Configure Linux Server for Server
-	See # Installing separate server and client
+See Installing separate server and client

-##Configure Linux Desktop for Client
+###Configure Linux Desktop for Client
-	See # Installing separate server and client
+See  Installing separate server and client

 ```
   sudo dpkg --add-architecture i386